fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 | `options` | `fluid.transforms.arrayToSetMembership`, `fluid.transforms.setMembershipToArray` |

 Besides these, most transformations have further reserved words.
-These are briefly listed here, with the transformation(s) they belong too.
+These are briefly listed here, with the transformation(s) they belong to.
 They will be more fully described for each relevant transformation.

 ## Grades of transformations